pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     making comparisons with other organisms, remember that it is possible that not all gene products have been assessed and that the "unknown" set is underestimated.
-7. The default S. pombe slim includes all evidence codes for fission yeast.
+7. The default *S. pombe* slims include all evidence codes for fission yeast.
 The evidence code **IEA** (inferred from electronic annotation) is often considered to be less accurate than other evidence codes, but it is very useful for increasing the coverage of